rackerlabs/technical-blog/_posts/2020-06-17-announcing-the-vm-replication-enhanced-edition-for-government-cloud-limited-availablility.md

 ogDescription: "Rackspace Technology is proud to announce the limited availability of VM Replication Enhanced Edition for Government."
 ---

-Rackspace Technology is proud to announce the limited availability of the virtual machine (VM) Replication Enhanced Edition for Government.
+Rackspace Technology is proud to announce the limited availability of the Virtual Machine (VM) Replication Enhanced Edition for Government.

 <!-- more -->